Before we can explain how to avoid scope creep in your projects, we need to understand what project scope and scope creep are.

 2. Set up Change Control Processes

 The requirements document is only a starting point.
 What happens when someone wants to change something?

 It is unrealistic to think that nothing will change.
-What you want is managed, controlled change on your project.
-For that you need a change management plan that defines the procedures of the change control process that must be followed when the project plan needs to be changed.
+What you need to prevent scope creep is managed, controlled change on your project.
+For that, you’ll need a change management plan that defines the procedures of the change control process that must be followed when the project plan needs to be changed.

 A change control process is very straightforward.
-Essentially, someone suggests a change, it is reviewed, approved or rejected and if it is approved, then incorporated into the project plan.
-If your project management software has change management functionality, use that.
+Essentially, someone suggests a change via a change request, it is reviewed, approved or rejected and if it is approved, then incorporated into the project plan.
+Use a change log to keep track of all these changes.